projf/projf-explore/README.md

 ## Maths

+Maths & Algorithms is our next topic, and the first blog post is now available:

+* [Numbers in Verilog](https://projectf.io/posts/numbers-in-verilog/) - handling integers, both signed and unsigned

-Maths & Algorithms is our next topic.
-Stay tuned for this series later in 2021.
+Stay tuned for more from this series later in 2021.

 ## Requirements